-CT-475-1♥★
+CT-475-1▼★

-Computer Science A - AP [AP Computer Science]
+Computer Science A - AP [AP Computer Science] Grades 10, 11, 12 1 credit

-Prerequisite: Principles of Java Programming G/T and Computer Science Principles - AP or Instructor Approval This course is a fast-paced advanced level course that extends the study of the fundamental principles and technology of object-oriented programming using the Java language.
+Prerequisite: Programming Fundamentals - G/T or Computer Science Principles AP or with teacher approval

+This course is a fast-paced advanced level course that extends the study of the fundamental principles and technology of object-oriented programming using the Java language.
 Topics include classes, objects, data types, variables, Boolean expressions, methods, looping, input, and output.
 Advanced topics will include searching, sorting, GUI components, and event handling.
 It is recommended that students in this course take the AP Exam when it is offered in May.
 This course may also be used as one of the four mathematics courses that satisfies graduation requirements, as well as the mathematics every year in high school requirement.
 However, in accordance with the University System of MD requirements, this course should not serve as the final high school mathematics course.
 Students taking this course in grade 12 should also enroll in another mathematics course.